ghc-proposals/ghc-proposals/proposals/0000-th-quotes-as-patterns.rst

 Quotes as patterns
 ~~~~~~~~~~~~~~~~~~

-With the new extension ``TemplateHaskellQuotes`` as patterns, quotes which do contain variable bindings are usable in pattern position.
+With the new extension ``TemplateHaskellQuotesAsPatterns``, quotes which do contain variable bindings are usable in pattern position.

 Quotes as pattern match raw syntax, not (monadic) actions producing syntax.
 The tying rules are as follows: